OliviliK/STM32F103/Hardware/Vendors/README.md

 Many boards are without any indications of board names or manufacturing origins.
 Here are some of the identified manufacturers
   * [HAOYU Electronics](http://www.hotmcu.com), I have been using their lightweight HY Tiny board, but they have several other F103 products
   * [VCC-GND](http://www.vcc-gnd.com), I am very pleased for their $2 dollar board, that is often known as Blue Pill.
 Also their larger VC and ZE boards can be recommended
-  * [Shenzhen LC Technology Co](http://www.chinalctech.com/index.php?_m=mod_product&_a=prdlist&cap_id=72), I have mixed feeling about thier products.
+  * [Shenzhen LC Technology Co](http://www.chinalctech.com/index.php?_m=mod_product&_a=prdlist&cap_id=72), I have mixed feeling about their products.
 They seem to have a high functionality, but the manufacturing quality is a potential issue.
   * **Baite**, I don't have their web address.
 They are the manufacturer of a very high quality Maple Mini clone.
   * [STM](st.com), I have a large number of their discovery and nucleo boards.
 In this repository, only the Nucleo-F103RB is relevant
   * **ME**, I don't have their web address.
 I like the boards with the letters ME in a circle.
 They could be the manufacturer or designer of very nice F103 boards.